-Persons who received a first dose of an mRNA vaccine (Pfizer-BioNTech (12+ formulation) or Moderna) should be offered the same mRNA vaccine for their second dose.
-If the same mRNA vaccine is not readily available\ or unknown, another mRNA vaccine can be considered interchangeable and should be offered to complete the vaccine series.
+Persons who received a first dose of an mRNA vaccine (Pfizer-BioNTech or Moderna) should be offered the same mRNA vaccine for their second dose.
+If the same mRNA vaccine is not readily available or unknown, another mRNA vaccine can be considered interchangeable and should be offered to complete the vaccine series.
 This is consistent with recommendations provided by the NACI and the practices of many jurisdictions.
 Provision of a second dose of vaccine should not be significantly delayed in order to complete a vaccine series using the same mRNA product, unless clinically indicated.
-Note: An mRNA vaccine followed by a second AstraZeneca vaccine is not an acceptable interchangeable vaccine series unless the individual has a contraindication to the mRNA vaccines. \Note, readily available means easily available at the time of vaccination without delay or vaccine wastage
+Note: An mRNA vaccine followed by a second AstraZeneca vaccine is not an acceptable interchangeable vaccine series unless the individual has a contraindication to the mRNA vaccines.
+Note, readily available means easily available at the time of vaccination without delay or vaccine wastage7

-Note: Based on advice from the Ontario Immunization Advisory Committee (OIAC), and in alignment with NACI, the Ministry of Health has issued a preferential recommendation for the use of Pfizer-BioNTech COVID-19 vaccine for individuals 12-29.
+Note: Based on advice from the Ontario Immunization Advisory Committee (OIAC), and in alignment with NACI, the Ministry of Health has issued a preferential recommendation for the use of Pfizer-BioNTech COVID-19 vaccine for individuals 5 - 29.
 This recommendation stems from an observed increase in the number of reports in Ontario of myocarditis/pericarditis following vaccination with Moderna relative to Pfizer-BioNTech in the 18-29 year old age group, particularly among males.
-Note: While individuals age 12 to 29 are eligible to receive the Moderna COVID-19 vaccine, Ontario recommends using the Pfizer-BioNTech vaccine (12+ formulation) for ages 12 - 29 (including those turning 12 in 2021).
-Informed consent is required for those age 12 to 29 who wish to receive the Moderna vaccine, as it is whenever administering a vaccine.
+Although risk of myocarditis/pericarditis with the Moderna (50 mcg) vaccine in children 6 to 11 years of age is unknown, with a primary series in adolescents and young adults the rare risk of myocarditis/pericarditis with Moderna (100 mcg) was higher than with Pfizer-BioNTech (30 mcg).
+Note: While individuals age 6 to 29 are eligible to receive the Moderna COVID-19 vaccine, Ontario recommends using the Pfizer-BioNTech vaccine (Pediatric or 12+ formulation according to age) for ages 5 - 29.
+Informed consent is required for those age 6 to 29 who wish to receive the Moderna vaccine, as it is whenever administering a vaccine.